View Marjorie Collett's Obituary on https://thebrunswicknews.com/ and share memories

 Marjorie Collett

-Marjorie Lucille Collett, 95, of Brunswick, died Sunday under the care of Hospice of the Golden Isles.
+Marjorie Lucille Collett, 95, of Brunswick, Ga., passed away Sunday, May 19, 2019, under the care of Hospice of the Golden Isles.

+Mrs. Collett was born Jan.
+13, 1924, in Trevlac, Ind., to the late Virgil Sisson and the late Nellie Viola Chitwood.
+Her career was in retail, working for Sears in customer service.
+She also worked for Wasson Department Store as a gift wrapper.
+Mrs. Collett had been a resident of Glynn County for the past 11 years, and attended the Northside Baptist Church, in Brunswick.
+She enjoyed sewing and crocheting.
+Mrs. Collett especially enjoyed making afghans for the newborns in her neighborhood.
+She leaves many fond memories that will be cherished by all.

+In addition to her parents, she is preceded in death by her husband, George Collett.

 A celebration of Mrs. Collett's life will be held at 1 p.m.
-Friday in the chapel of Edo Miller and Sons Funeral Home, with the Rev. Craig Hartzog officiating.
+Friday, May 24, 2019, in the chapel of Edo Miller and Sons Funeral Home, where the Rev. Craig Hartzog will officiate.

-In lieu of customary remembrances, the family has requested memorials to Northside Baptist Church, 935 Chapel Crossing Road, Brunswick, GA 31525, or Hospice of the Golden Isles, 1692 Glynco Parkway, Brunswick, GA 31525.
+The family has requested that, in lieu of customary remembrances, memorials may be made to Northside Baptist Church, 935 Chapel Crossing Road, Brunswick, GA 31525 or to Hospice of the Golden Isles, 1692 Glynco Parkway, Brunswick, GA 31525.

-Edo Miller and Sons Funeral Home and Oglethorpe Crematorium, www.edomillerandsons.com, in Brunswick, are in charge of the arrangements.
+Arrangements are entrusted to Edo Miller and Sons Funeral Home and Oglethorpe Crematorium in Brunswick, www.edomillerandsons.com.